Applying for a reduced earning capacity pension

 Deadlines

-- If you submit your pension application within the first three months after the onset of reduced earning capacity, your pension will begin on the first day of the month following the onset of your reduced earning capacity.
-If you submit your application later, your pension will only be paid from the beginning of the month in which you submitted your application.
+- If you submit your pension application within the first 3 months after the onset of your reduced earning capacity, your pension will begin on the first day of the month following the onset of your reduced earning capacity.
+If you submit your application later, the pension will not be paid until the beginning of the month in which you submitted the application.

 Temporary pensions:

-- A fixed-term pension usually begins at the earliest in the 7th calendar month after the onset of reduced earning capacity.
+- A temporary pension generally begins no earlier than the seventh calendar month following the onset of your reduced earning capacity.
 It is sufficient to apply for the pension by the end of this 7th calendar month.
-If you submit your application later, the pension will only be paid from the beginning of the month in which the application was submitted.
+If you submit your application later, the pension will not be paid until the beginning of the month in which you apply.

-- If the determination of full reduction in earning capacity results in the termination of your entitlement to unemployment benefits, sickness benefits, or daily sickness benefits, your pension due to full reduction in earning capacity may begin before the seventh calendar month after the onset of the reduction in earning capacity.
+- If the determination of full reduced earning capacity results in the termination of your entitlement to unemployment benefits, sick pay, or daily sickness benefits, your pension due to full reduced earning capacity may begin even before the 7th calendar month following the onset of the reduced earning capacity.

 Additional explanation regarding the time limit:

-Your disability pension is usually granted for a limited period of up to 3 years.
-The time limit can be repeated for a total duration of up to 9 years in the case of a medical time limit.
-You will only receive a permanent pension if it is unlikely that the reduction in your earning capacity can be remedied.
+Your disability pension is generally granted for a limited period, up to a maximum of 3 years.
+If the medical assessment specifies a time limit, the pension may be renewed repeatedly for a total duration of up to 9 years.
+You will receive a permanent pension only if it is unlikely that the reduced earning capacity can be remedied.

 What do I need to bring or submit?